-We explore how everyday materials and common making processes can shape new interactive systems.
-Through design research and hands-on experimentation, we expand material possibilities for more creative, inclusive, and sustainable interactions.
+We explore how everyday materials and common making processes can shape new interactive systems through design research and hands-on experimentation.

 view our work